DinhLongHuynh/SciLifeLab_agent_workshop/README.md

 `SciLifeLab_agent_workshop/Section_2_MCP/MCP_scratch/`

-## 8. In the Jupyter notebook, go to the top-right corner to change the kernel:
+## 8. From the top-right corner of the Jupyter notebook, select and change the kernel:

 **Example:** `SciLifeLab_agent_workshop/Section_1_LangGraph/langgraph_lab.ipynb`